mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 These environment variables are saved on GitLab.

-At the end of project creation, you have to commit and deploy your new project.
+At the end of project creation, you have to commit and deploy your new project to effectively finish the process.

 !!!Warning
     In order to activate the CRUD for your project, you can contact your Mia Platform's responsible to create a connection with Mongo.